Fantasy Notes: Angelic Youth

 August 6, 2006 | | comment on this post

 - How about 23-year-old Angels’ starter Ervin Santana?
-After a second straight solid eight inning outing yesterday, there are now just six AL pitchers with more wins than the dozen he’s racked up this season.
+After a second straight solid eight inning outing on Saturday, there are now just six AL pitchers with more wins than the dozen he’s racked up this season.
 When this kid nips his control problems in the bud, look out.

 - Quick: how many of you that own him, picked August 5 as the day Mark Prior would win his first game of the season?
-I don’t suppose I have to ask you how your team is doing, do I?
+We don’t suppose we have to ask you how your team is doing, do we?

 - While we’re discussing young pitchers, the Mets’ John Maine is on quite a roll.
-He took a 17-IP scoreless streak into tonight’s start and threw another six shutout innings at the Phils and will probably get the win.
-The 25-year-old former Oriole prospect has pitched so well of late, that it was he, and not uber prospect Michael Pelfrey, who survived the cut when Pedro Martinez came off the DL.
+He took a 17-IP scoreless streak into Sunday’s start, threw another six shutout innings at the Phils and will probably get the win.
+The 25-year-old former Oriole prospect has pitched so well of late, that it was he — not uber prospect Mike Pelfrey — who survived the cut when Pedro Martinez came off the DL.
 Maine looks like he’s earned the chance to finish out the season in the Mets’ rotation and as a result, he’s been getting picked up in mixed leagues like a cheap hooker.
-There’s a very slim chance Maine is still available in your NL league, and a more likely possibility he’s still on waivers in your mixed leagues.
-But after tonight, that could change fast, so you better be quick.
+There’s a very slim chance he’s still available in your NL-only league, and a more likely possibility he’s still on waivers in your mixed leagues.
+But after Sunday, that could change fast, so you better be quick.